tracim/tracim/frontend_app_file/README.md

 [build_file.sh](./build_file.sh) will build the app and its translations files and copy everything into the `frontend/dist/app` folder.

-Once the script is done, refresh the browser's page which will load your new app version (careful for cache).
+Once the script ends, refresh the browser's page to load your new app version (be careful with the cache).

 ### With development server
 To use the development server, you need to: